-Chester Cheng is the GIS-IT Coordinator and Project Manager with the Town of Tewksbury in Massachusetts.
+Chester is the GIS Coordinator at the Portsmouth Naval Shipyard in Maine.
 He has over 15 years of experience working with GIS, data analysis, and project management.
-Previous to Tewksbury, he worked at several government agencies in New York City.
-Chester is a FAA Part 107 certified remote pilot and holds a graduate degree in Urban Planning.
-Outside of work Chester enjoys trying out new foods, spending time outdoors and with his family.
+Previous to the Navy, he worked at several government entities in Massachusetts and New York City.
+Chester holds degrees in Urban Studies and City Planning, and is pursuing a Public Administration graduate degree.
+Outside of work, Chester enjoys trying out new foods, spending time outdoors, and being with his family.

 Jessica Cigna has spent her career striving to make data and information more accessible and transparent, always with a spatial bent and always community-minded.
 Jess currently serves as the Senior Data Analyst for the Rhode Island Department of State.
 She has a MPP from Brown University and a BA in Public and Community Service Studies from Providence College.
 She also currently serves on the Board of the Providence Housing Authority and enjoys a variety of hobbies- you can find her hiking or enjoying a new-to-her brewery most weekends.